-Temp Tag 101: Temporary License Plates Explained
+Temp Tag 101: Temporary License Plates Explained.
+What You Need to Know

 There are various circumstances under which an individual may need to obtain a temporary tag, providing a necessary solution for vehicle use prior to the issuance of a permanent registration.